communications-mining

 With Docker

-Alternatively, you can run the EWS appliance in Docker.
-The command below will start the appliance with the same parameters that are used in the Kubernetes section.
+Alternatively, you can run the Exchange Sync App in Docker.
+The following command starts the appliance with the same parameters that are used in the Kubernetes section:

 EWS_CONFIG_DIR=